Radi85/Comment/docs/source/Web API.rst

     4. Delete a comment you posted.
 (Authenticated)

-    5. Retrieve the list of all comments and associated replies.

-    6. Retrieve the list of comments and associated replies to a given content type and object ID.
+    5. Retrieve the list of comments and associated replies to a given content type and object ID.